 At Ormiston Denes Academy, it is essential to us that each new student starts their transition into Year 7 feeling safe, secure, happy and enthused to be part of their new school.
 This not only applies to students, we also want parents and carers to be happy and well informed about the move their child will be making.

 To support this process, transition from primary to secondary school does not begin in Year 6 and end in Year 7.
 We ensure that our primary liaison and transition work begins as early as Year 4 and continues through Years 5 and 6, involving a dedicated team, and a range of activities and opportunities.

 Our transition team has been working remotely with our partner primary schools to ensure that we understand your child’s needs before starting ODA.
 This includes finding out about their ability levels, talents and skills, and ensuring we plan for any additional learning needs.

-We will be writing to confirm plans, and asking you to complete the required admission documents via ParentMail.
+We have written and asked you to complete the required admission documents via ParentMail.
 These documents are necessary to ensure that we have all of the information to enrol your child for their September start.

 We will also be introducing students to form tutors, and will be using a combination of videos and other documents to inform on life at Ormiston Denes Academy, and to hopefully answer any queries that you may have.
 These will be posted here and the Ormiston Denes Academy Facebook page.